FieldMesh – a simple way to build small off-grid networks with MeshCore

 FieldMesh is not a fully planned product.

-I’m not a developer, and I built this out of personal interest.
+It grew out of a specific need and developed over time.
+I’m not a professional developer, and I built this out of personal interest.
 Because of that, the current state is quite pragmatic.

 Some things are still hardcoded, and hardware support is limited simply because I don’t have access to more devices.